kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 If you previously changed the name and tag of the base image, you can use here the flag `--base-image` to specify the name and tag you used.

+### Settings for Docker Desktop

-**Note**: If you are running kind on MacOS or Windows then it is recommended that you have at least 8GB of RAM dedicated to the virtual machine (VM) running the Docker engine otherwise Building Kubernetes may fail.
+If you are building using kind on MacOS or Windows then you need a minimum of 6GB of RAM dedicated to the virtual machine (VM) running the Docker engine.
+8GB is recommended.

 To change the resource limits for the Docker on Mac, you'll need to open the **Preferences** menu.